--restore_concurrency flag.
+-restore_concurrency flag (default is set to 4).
 This is typically useful in cloud environments to prevent the restore process from becoming a ‘noisy’ neighbor by consuming all available disk IOPS.

 Unmanaged or remote MySQL

-You can start a vttablet against a remote MySQL by simply specifying the connection parameters
+You can start a vttablet against a remote MySQL instance by simply specifying the connection flags

 -db_port on the command line.
 In this mode, backup and restore operations will be disabled.
 If you start vttablet against a local MySQL, you can specify a

--db_socket instead, which will still make vttablet treat mysql as if it was remote.
+-db_socket instead, which will still make vttablet treat the MySQL instance as if it was remote.